RebelToolbox/RebelDocumentation/tutorials/scripting/singletons_autoload.rst

     When scenes are small, the transition is instantaneous.
 However, if your scenes are more complex, they may take a noticeable amount of time to appear.
-    To learn how to handle this, see the next tutorial: :ref:`doc_background_loading`.
+    To learn how to handle this, see the next tutorial: :doc:`/tutorials/io/background_loading`.

     Alternatively, if the loading time is relatively short (less than 3 seconds or so), you can display a "loading plaque" by showing some kind of 2D element just before